FerretDB/FerretDB/website/docs/telemetry.md

 ### Enable Telemetry

-Telemetry can be explicitly enabled (see [above](#configure-telemetry)) with the command-line flag `--telemetry` by settings one of the values:
+Telemetry can be explicitly enabled (see [above](#configure-telemetry)) with the command-line flag `--telemetry` by setting one of the values:
 `1`, `t`, `true`, `y`, `yes`, `on`, `enable`, `enabled`, `optin`, `opt-in`, `allow`.

 ```sh